+(dollars in thousands) 2024 2023 2022 Projected benefit obligation \$ 248,022 \$ 282,229 \$ 271,871 Fair value of plan assets 274,254 298,406 281,505

+The amount of the pension benefits funding status is subject to many variables including performance of plan assets and interest rate levels.
+Therefore, changes in assumptions could significantly affect these estimates.

 Costs are determined for each individual employer based on costs directly related to its current employees as well as an allocation of the remaining costs based proportionately on the estimated projected liability of the employer under this plan.
 The Association recognizes its proportional share of expense and contributes a proportional share of funding.

-Total plan expense for participating employers was \$11.6 million in 2023, \$8.1 million in 2022, and \$13.7 million in 2021.
-The Association's allocated share of plan expenses included in salaries and employee benefits was \$379 thousand in 2023, \$297 thousand in 2022, and \$585 thousand in 2021.
-Participating employers contributed \$4.0 million in 2023, \$30.0 million in 2022, and \$30.0 million in 2021 to the plan.
-The Association's allocated share of these pension contributions was \$118 thousand in 2023, \$1.1 million in 2022, and \$1.2 million in 2021.
+Costs and contributions for the plan at December 31 are as follows:

+dollars in thousands) 2024 2023 2022

+Plan expenses: All participating employers Association's allocated share (included in salaries and \$ 6,069 \$ 11,637 \$ 8,079

+benefits) 213 379 297

+Plan contributions:

+All participating employers \$ 2,200 \$ 4,000 \$ 30,000

+Association's allocated share 75 118 1,052

 While the plan is a governmental plan and is not subject to minimum funding requirements, the employers contribute amounts necessary on an actuarial basis to provide the plan with sufficient assets to meet the benefits to be paid to participants.
-The amount of the total employer contributions expected to be paid into the pension plans during 2024 is \$2.2 million.
-The Association's allocated share of these pension contributions is expected to be \$75 thousand.
+There are no employer or Association contributions expected to be paid into the pension plans during 2025.
 The amount ultimately to be contributed and the amount ultimately recognized as expense as well as the timing of those contributions and expenses, are subject to many variables including performance of plan assets and interest rate levels.
 These variables could result in actual contributions and expenses being greater than or less than anticipated.

 Postretirement benefits other than pensions are also provided through the Farm Credit Foundations Retiree Medical Plan to eligible current and retired employees of the Association.
 Benefits provided are determined on a graduated scale, based on years of service.
 The anticipated costs of these benefits are accrued during the period of the employee's active service.
-Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were expense of \$1 thousand in 2023 and income of \$1 thousand in both, 2022 and 2021.
-The Association made cash contributions of \$4 thousand in 2023 and \$5 thousand in both, 2022 and 2021.
+Postretirement benefits (primarily health care benefits) included in salaries and employee benefits were expense of \$1 thousand in 2024 and 2023 and income of \$1 thousand in 2022.
+The Association made cash contributions of \$4 thousand in 2024 and 2023, and \$5 thousand in 2022.
 The Association also participates in the Farm Credit Foundations Defined Contribution/401(k) Plan.
-Employees who do not participate in the Pension Plan may receive benefits through the Employer Contribution portion of the contribution Plan.
+Employees who do not participate in the Pension Plan may receive benefits through the Employer Contribution portion of the Contribution Plan.
 In this plan, the Association provides a monthly contribution based on a defined percentage of the employee's salary.
 Employees may also participate in a Salary Deferral Plan governed by Section 401(k) of the Internal Revenue Code.
 The Association matches a certain percentage of employee contributions to the plan.
-Employer contributions to the Contributions to the Contributions to the plan were \$221 thousand in 2023, \$206 thousand in 2022, and \$204 thousand in 2021.
+Employer contributions to the Contribution Plan were \$240 thousand in 2024, \$221 thousand in 2023, and \$206 thousand in 2022.